 - Forest-based camo

 The Muck Arctic Pro is our recommendation for sub-zero hunting.
 That doesn't necessarily mean the arctic or tundra.
-If you hunt at high altitudes or even in deep Midwestern snow, the tall rubber upper keeps snow out while the neoprene and thermal foam traps enough heat in to handle temperatures well below freezing.
+If you hunt at high altitudes or even in deep Midwestern snow, the tall upper keeps snow out while the neoprene and thermal foam traps enough heat in to handle temperatures well below freezing.

 Warmest Hunting Boots For Sitting In A Ground Blind